nktn/pelican_niconico/Readme.md

-niconico video Plugin For Pelican
+embed niconico video Plugin For Pelican
 ==================================

 Pelican niconico is a plugin to enabled you to embed niconico videos in your pages